Showing posts with label Freedom. Show all posts

 Old home plate in our back yard

-Much of my life has been spent repeatedly attempting to convey and convince others of my better understanding on any topic of interest to me.
+Much of my life has been spent repeatedly attempting to convey and convince others of my further understanding on any topic of interest to me.
 I may've justified this demeaning behavior as a means for "helping" others and refining my thoughts by testing and defending them.
 In reality, I inhibited relationships, other people's growth, and my own growth too.
-Most importantly, the behavior restrained important relationships.
+Most importantly, the behavior restrained life-giving relationships.

 The only church in town will likely have a preacher who will frequently speak to the full congregation.
 I hope that the messages would be centered around who we are in Christ and less about what we should, or oughta, be thinking or doing.